vorghahn/iptv4plex/README.md

 FFMPEG is required:
 Linux: "sudo apt install ffmpeg jq"
 Win/Mac: https://ffmpeg.zeranoe.com/builds/

 There are two versions of the same thing, one in .py and one in .exe (Mac/Linux exeutables to follow).
 The executables are simple compiled versions of the python and have no requirements.
 The python version requires python 3.5.
-There is a pip isntaller for it though to install the requirements "pip install iptv4plex"
+There is a pip isntaller for it though to install the requirements "pip install iptv4plex --no-cache-dir"
 The pip installer will place the .py file into your user folder ie 'c:/users/username/iptv4plex/iptv4plex.py'.

 For Linux Python only: